Who was Jacob in the Bible? - Everything you need to know about Jacob

 147

-Genesis 32:24Did you know?
+Did you know?

-How many times Jacob was mentioned in the bible?
+How many times Jacob was mentioned in the Bible?

-Jacob appears 377 times in the bible.
+Jacob appears 345 Times in the Bible.

 Where is the story of Jacob begins in the Bible?